 - A. M.A.
 Degree Deadline: Master's degree candidates must complete their degree requirements within four years.
 Students who exceed the four-year limit must petition Graduate Council for an extension.
 If, however, the student intends to continue from the M.A. to the Ph.D. program, s/he is expected to complete the M.A. degree well in advance of the four-year limit. - B. Ph.D.
-Degree Deadline: Doctoral candidates are expected to complete their degree requirements within seven years of beginning graduate studies at UCSB if the student enters the program without an M.A.
-Students who exceed the seven-year limit must petition Graduate Council for an extension.
-Students who enter the program with an M.A. must complete their degree requirements within five years of beginning graduate studies at UCSB.
-Students who exceed the five-year limit must petition Graduate Council for an extension. - C. Doctoral Candidacy Deadline: Students who enter the program without an M.A. are required to advance to doctoral candidacy within five years after entry into a graduate program.
-Students who enter the program with an M.A. are expected to advance to doctoral candidacy within two years, and are required to do so within three years after entry into the graduate program.
+Degree Deadline: Doctoral candidates are expected to complete their degree requirements within seven years of beginning graduate studies at UCSB.
+Note that the "clock" starts upon commencement of graduate study at UCSB, whether one begins with the M.A. program or (by entering with an M.A. from elsewhere) with the Ph.D. program.
+Students who exceed the seven-year limit must petition Graduate Council for an extension. - C. Doctoral Candidacy Deadline: Students are required to advance to doctoral candidacy within four years after entry into a graduate program, whether they entered with or without an M.A. degree.